John Knowles Herr: World War I and interbellum

 Major General Edward M. Lewis (center), commanding the 30th Division, pictured here together with members of his divisional staff in France, October 20, 1918.
 Stood to Lewis's right is the 30th's chief of staff, Colonel John H. Kerr.

 In August 1917, four months after the American entry into World War I, Major Herr returned to the United States to train soldiers for the Great War at Camp Dix.
 By the end of 1917 he sailed to Europe where he served with the British 19th Division and attended the French War College at Langres.
-He turned down the offer to join the United States Tank Corps and instead became Chief of Staff of the 30th "Old Hickory" Division, a National Guard formation under the command of Major General Edward Mann Lewis.
+He turned down the offer to join the Tank Corps and instead became Chief of Staff of the 30th "Old Hickory" Division, a National Guard formation under the command of Major General Edward Mann Lewis.
 Like most American cavalrymen of World War I, he never served in active cavalry combat.
 He remained in infantry until the end of the war.
 His actions during the war were rewarded with the receipt of the Army Distinguished Service Medal.
 The citation for the medal reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Colonel (Cavalry) John Knowles Herr, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. Colonel Herr showed marked ability as Chief of Staff of the 30th Division in the capture of Voormezeele and Lock Eight in the Ypres section in Belgium in September 1918, and in the breaking of the Hindenburg Line at Bellicourt, France, and the operations against the Selle River and the Sambre Canal from 29 September through 20 October 1918.
 By his energy and zeal, and persistent efforts, coupled with sound tactical judgment, Colonel Herr contributed to the success of the operations.

 With the end of the war his rank decreased from temporary war-time colonel to captain.
 Slowly, Herr advanced through the ranks.
 In the early 1920s he served in Coblenz, Germany; in 1923 he was a member of the "legendary" American polo team that defeated the British team.
 He attended Army War College in 1926–1927 and served there as an instructor in 1928–1932.
 From 1932 to 1933 he commanded 1st Squadron, 3rd Cavalry Regiment at Fort Ethan Allen, Vermont.
 From 1935 to 1938 he commanded the 7th Cavalry Regiment stationed at Fort Bliss.